 The State of Maryland offers a wide range of tax and financing incentives to enhance business development opportunities, and to encourage development across the State.
-Businesses locating to Dorchester County benefit from a menu of statutory and discretionary economic development incentive programs offered locally and through the State of Maryland’s Department of Business and Economic Development.
-One such incentive is the “One Maryland” program, where companies locating to the County could receive over $5.5 million in tax credits.
+Businesses locating to Dorchester County benefit from a menu of statutory and discretionary economic development incentive programs offered locally and through the State of Maryland’s Department of Commerce.
+One such incentive is the “One Maryland” program, where companies locating to the County could receive up to $5.5 million in tax credits.
 Other incentives are detailed below.

 This Empowerment Contracting Program is designed to stimulate economic development and create jobs in urban and rural communities by providing federal contracting preferences to small businesses.
 A business obtains HUBZone certification in part by employing workers residing in the zone.
 A small business must meet all of the following criteria to qualify for the HUBZone program:

 - Be located in a “historically underutilized business zone” or HUBZone.

 - Be owned and controlled by one or more US Citizens, and

 - Have at least 35% of its employees must reside in a HUBZone.

 Small Business Reserve Program requires State agencies to reserve 10% of their contracting dollars for bid solely by small and minority-owned businesses.